Best Things to Buy in February 2022 — and 4 Things to Skip

 1. Spring Clothing

 As much as you want to start prepping your wardrobe for spring, you might want to hold out a little longer.
-Once retailers drop their spring collection, prices will be high and discounts will be minimal.
+Once retailers drop their spring collections, prices will be high and discounts will be minimal.
 It’s best if you shop for spring apparel once Easter sales come around.
 Generally, it’s better to wait for one to two months after the season to start shopping for clothes.
 Retailers will move on to the next season, so clearing the inventory is a top priority.

 2. Valentine’s Day Gifts and Flowers